fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 </div>
 ```

 We've added an input for your user to type in the name for their cell, along with a button to submit that input.
-Next, we'll add a helper function createCell in helpers.js to add the key to a project's data table.
+Next, we'll add a helper function `createCell` in `js/helpers.js` to add the key to a project's data table.

+{% label %}js/helpers.js{% endlabel %}
 ```js
 /**
  * Create a project cell (key) in Flux.